neuspeedruns/Leaderboards/README.md

 It's also important to note that you don't have to be a "speedrunner" to join this community.
 Whether you want to get the next world record in one of our competitve categories, submit a run for fun, keep track of the current runners, or just meet new people, this community is for you!
 So be sure to spread the word to friends!
 We look forward to talking with you all soon on the Server!

 Join the server [here](https://discord.gg/wU7gCkM)!

 ---

+## Updates:

+- This website is a work in progress.
+For patch notes and **awesome upcoming features**, see [here](updates/updates.md).
+- Category Requests:
+  - We have recieved tons of requests for categories.
+We will be adding more of them very soon!
+So stay tuned.
+  - If you really want a category made fast, start talking to others about it in the discord server!

+---